 You should not eat for eight hours before the procedure, generally after midnight.

-Coronary artery bypass surgery requires an in-hospital stay of several days or longer.
+Traditional surgery requires an in-hospital stay of several days or longer.
 The procedure may vary depending on your condition and your doctor's practices.
 Once you're at home, it will be important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
-The sutures or surgical staples will be removed during a follow-up office visit if they were not removed before you left the hospital.
+The sutures or surgical staples will be removed during a follow-up office visit, if they were not removed before you left the hospital.

 - Fever and/or chills